googleapis/release-please/README.md

   that it's a breaking change.
 3. an entry for the feature **"update encode to support unicode"**.

+> :warning: **Important:** The additional messages must be added to the bottom of the commit.

 ## How do I change the version number?

 When a commit to the main branch has `Release-As: x.x.x`(case insensitive) in the **commit body**, Release Please will open a new pull request for the specified version.